 - When do they plan on buying?

 An A lead is one that will close in three months.
-The B lead will close in 3 to 12 months.
+A B lead will close in 3 to 12 months.
 If closing that lead will take longer than 12 months, then it’s a C lead.

 If they answered that question correctly, then ask them how much time a salesperson should spend on each lead.
 They should answer like this:

 - A lead gets about 70% of a salesperson’s time.